Got kids who can't stop squabbling? Here are some ways to keep the peace and keep those jealous feelings at bay...

 Be mindful of their feelings

-Yes, kids can throw the most annoying tantrums or go all out in scream fests loud enough to wake the next country.
+Yes, kids can throw the most annoying tantrums or go all out in scream fests loud enough to wake the whole neighbourhood.
 But feeling angry is a normal feeling and shouldn’t be something we should try to avoid.
-Acknowledge their emotions (“I know you’re really angry at your brother but you should never hit him.”), let them vent and talk about it.
+Acknowledge their emotions (“I know you’re really angry at your brother for taking your crayons”), let them vent and encourage them to talk about it using positive language.

 Even if your kids don’t always get along and the crazy, constant fighting gets on your nerves, learning how to manage jealousy is an ongoing process.
 Don’t beat yourself up, you’re doing a good job.
 You’ve got this, Mum!